Frequently Asked Questions

 Q: What are the requirements to declare a major in the School of Natural Sciences?

 A: To declare a major in the School of Natural Sciences, continuing students must have at least a 2.0 GPA in science courses taken towards the intended major and emphasis requirements (including MATH 005 and CHEM 001).
 Additionally, in accordance with the Early Progress Policy, students must complete their first-level math and chemistry courses prior to being admitted to the major.
-First time freshman will not be allowed to change their major until this policy has been satisfied.
+First year students will not be allowed to change their major until this policy has been satisfied.

 A student’s request for a change of major may be denied if the science GPA is less than a 2.0.
 In the event of a denial, a student may request another change of major into the School of Natural Sciences after the Early Progress Policy criteria has been satisfied and the science GPA has reached 2.0.